NangWeiLun/profolio-nuxt/README.md

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

 ## Note
 1. The formatter hard/can't configurate to use nuxtjs recommended settings on vscode.
+This repo not using the recommended plugin, settings are on .eslintrc.js.

+2. The generate command for static target change to 'npm run export', nuxtjs no update it in README.